phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option is used for controlling your Phoronix Test Suite client options for OpenBechmarking.org and syncing the client to your account.

 #### openbenchmarking-refresh
-This option is used for refreshing the stored OpenBenchmarking.org repostory information and other data.
+This option is used for refreshing the stored OpenBenchmarking.org repository information and other data.
 The Phoronix Test Suite will automatically refresh this data every three days or when other thresholds are exceeded, but this command can be used to manually refresh/updates the data.

 #### openbenchmarking-repositories
 This option will list the OpenBenchmarking.org repositories currently linked to this Phoronix Test Suite client instance.